mandutree/AcmePages/README.md

 coffee.
 Then finally, we want to get the status of that row.
 The catalog supports this exact way of thinking.

     catalog.homePage().recentTransactions().grid().rowByDescription("Starbucks coffee").status();

+In this way, anyone with familiarity of the website can look at this code and understand exactly what it is doing.
+Furthermore, any modern day IDE contains IntelliSense that will help you identify the available options in an object. eg. By by entering "." after the ***grid().***, the IntelliSense will indicate that there are 2 ways to identify the row.
+By index or description.
+In this way, creating tests can become easier.

+See [AcmeTests](https://github.com/mandutree/AcmeTests) package for example tests.

 ## Client Agnostic
 Often times, the UI is very similar between various clients.  eg, a Home page on a browser may look very similar to an